sharetribe/flex-docs/src/docs/ftw-introduction/introducing-ftw-x/index.md

 ## Key differences from legacy templates

-Before the release of the Sharetribe Web Template, we provided and maintained three different templates: ftw-daily, ftw-hourly and ftw-product.
+Before the release of the Sharetribe Web Template, Sharetribe provided and maintained three different templates: ftw-daily, ftw-hourly and ftw-product.
 The Sharetribe Web Template combines the features of the previous templates into one template and allows developers to enable features from each using configuration variables.
 If you are looking for